Fibromyalgia is a chronic condition that causes muscle, bone, and joint pain all over the body. Often this pain goes along with:

 - mood problems

-About 2 percent of Americans experience fibromyalgia at some point in their lives.
+About of Americans experience fibromyalgia at some point in their lives.
 Adults and children can develop the disease.
 However, middle-aged women are the most likely to develop it.

 Doctors don’t know the exact causes of fibromyalgia, but several factors may play a role in the condition.
 These include: